 — GuruAnaerobic (@GuruAnaerobic) August 12, 2019

 The “master” is an ideal type, and in reality very few people enjoy the luxury of living as absolute masters in the Nietzschean sense.
 If you are not in a situation of financial autonomy, you are by definition in a state of financial dependency: most of us (including myself) are dependent on others for our subsistence.
 I would argue that people who are financially dependent can be further divided in two categories: mercenaries and slaves.

 Mercenaries are those who enjoy a high level of flexibility with regards to their source of income.
 A successful freelance consultant who can choose between different customers falls in this category.
 But corporate employees can also be mercenaries, if they have the possibility to find a new employer easily.
 The ease with which people can “jump ship” in this way varies tremendously according to industry, location, and profession.

 A very good friend of mine, who works as a programmer, is lucky enough to receive several job offers every single day.
 He recently decided to quit his job, leave his rental apartment, and spend some of his savings on a six-month travel in Asia with his girlfriend.
 When he told his employer about this, they offered a 30% raise and a promotion to a new position with managerial responsibilities.
 He politely told them to fuck off, being confident that he would still get attractive job offers on his return.

 In contrast, a modern slave is a man who sees no choice but to submit to the arbitrary authority of his employer.
-Suppose that an engineer has worked for many years in a stable niche industry, or more specifically a company that makes highly specialized pumps for the oil industry.
+Suppose that an engineer has worked for many years in a stable niche industry, or more specifically a company that makes highly specialized pumps.
 He also happens to have an expensive mortgage on a big suburban house, three small children, and a stay-at-home wife.